-- Transportation for the beneficiary or family members; a. - b.
-Any habilitation activities; - Time spent attending or participating in recreational activities unless tied to c. specific planned social skill assistance; - d.
-Clinical and administrative supervision of Medically Monitored Intensive Inpatient Services staff, which is covered as an indirect cost and part of the rate: - e.
+- d.
+Clinical and administrative supervision of Medically Monitored Intensive Inpatient Services staff, which is covered as an indirect cost and part of the rate; - e.
 Covered services that have not been rendered; - f.
-Childcare services or services provided as a substitute for the parent or other individuals responsible for providing care and supervision: - g.
+Childcare services or services provided as a substitute for the parent or other individuals responsible for providing care and supervision; - g.
 Services provided to teach academic subjects or as a substitute for education personnel; - h.
-Interventions not identified on the beneficiary's service plan; - Services provided to children, spouse, parents, or siblings of the beneficiary i. under treatment or others in the beneficiary's life to address problems not directly related to the beneficiary's needs and not listed on the service plan; and - j.
+Interventions not identified on the beneficiary's PCP or service plan; - i.
+Services provided to children, spouse, parents, or siblings of the beneficiary under treatment or others in the beneficiary's life to address problems not directly related to the beneficiary's needs and not listed on the PCP or service plan; and - j.
 Payment for room and board.